aghosal89/FSI_NHANES_Application/README.md

     Inputs:

-            1) eta  - a (p-1) dimensional vector
+            1) eta : a (p-1) dimensional vector

-            2) r    - radius of the polar coordinates (set default, r=1)
+            2) r   : radius of the polar coordinates (set default, r=1)

     Output:

-            cartesian coordinates in p-dimension.
+            cartesian coordinates in p-dimensional space.

   - wn_cost.R
     [Description: This file computes the Wn function in the equation 9 in the main document]